 Aspects of computer-aided design and manufacture (CAD/CAM).
 The computer's role in the mechanical design and manufacturing process; commercial tools for two- and three-dimensional drafting and assembly modeling; finite-element analysis software for modeling mechanical, thermal, and fluid systems.
 Prerequisite: ENAS 130 or permission of instructor.
 QR

-MENG 440a / ENAS 440a, Applied Numerical Methods I Beth Anne Bennett
+MENG 441a / ENAS 441a, Applied Numerical Methods for Differential Equations Beth Anne Bennett

-The derivation, analysis, and implementation of various numerical methods.
-Topics include root-finding methods, numerical solution of systems of linear and nonlinear equations, eigenvalue/eigenvector approximation, polynomial-based interpolation, and numerical integration.
-Additional topics such as computational cost, error analysis, and convergence are studied in several contexts throughout the course.
-Prerequisites: MATH 115, and 222 or 225, or equivalents; ENAS 130 or some experience with Matlab, C++, or Fortran programming.
+The derivation, analysis, and implementation of numerical methods for the solution of ordinary and partial differential equations, both linear and nonlinear.
+Additional topics such as computational cost, error estimation, and stability analysis are studied in several contexts throughout the course.
+Prerequisites: MATH 115, and 222 or 225, or equivalents; ENAS 130 or some knowledge of Matlab, C++, or Fortran programming; ENAS 194 or equivalent.
+ENAS 440 is not a prerequisite.
 QR RP

 * MENG 450b / APHY 450b / ENAS 450b, Advanced Synchrotron Techniques and Electron Spectroscopy of Materials Charles Ahn